 Over the past 40 years, the rate of those suffering from cervical cancer has dropped by more than 50 percent due to the successful implementation of tests to diagnose precancerous cells, improved treatment and vaccination for the disease.
-Cervical cancer is no longer the most common cause of cancer-related deaths for women in Portland, but the disease continues to affect nearly 13,000 women across the United States, annually.
+Cervical cancer is no longer the most common cause of cancer-related deaths for women in Portland, but the disease continues to affect more than 14,000 women across the United States, annually.
 January, Cervical Health Awareness Month, recognized by the U.S. Congress, is a time when the National Cervical Cancer Coalition offers a range of resources to educate the public and healthcare providers about cervical health.

 Doctors and nurses at The Portland Clinic are taking additional steps to help keep our neighbors informed this month, working to ensure the health and well-being of all women in the Portland area.
 With a strong roster of women’s health specialists and gynecologists, The Portland Clinic encourages women to begin screening for cervical cancer at the age of 21.

 There are two main types of cervical cancer:

 Squamous cell carcinoma is the more common of the two types, accounting for 80 to 90 percent of cervical cancer cases.
 In this circumstance, the cancerous cells start in the lining at the bottom of the cervix — the narrow end of a woman’s uterus, located at the top of the vagina.

 In cases of adenocarcinoma, which is diagnosed in about 10 to 20 percent of patients, the cancer cells are located in the upper portion of the cervix.

 There are cases of patients suffering from both types of cervical cancers.
 Occasionally, metastatic cervical cancer occurs, which is the spreading of squamous cell carcinomas and/or adenocarcinomas outside the cervix, throughout the body.